 Thunder Mountain Trailhead

-The most direct route to Thimble Peak is to take the Thunder Mountain Trail directly south from the trailhead.
+If wanting to combine Thunder Mountain and Thimble Peak the best route is to take the Thunder Mountain Trail directly south from the trailhead.
 The entry to the trail is clearly marked.
 The first mile or so is in the forest, with some views further up.
 Soon you reach an overlook and a big rock.
 The trail heads uphill to the right of a rock formation and up to a saddle between Thunder Mountain 9410' and Martin Point 9250'.
 The full north face of Thunder Mountain comes into view.

 Follow the trail as it heads up towards the north face.
 The trail crests at about 9,330' and then descends to the back side of the summit ridge.
 Once at this point you can make a quick trip up the Thunder Mountain in a little over 3/4 miles round trip, or continue on to Thimble Peak.

 The route is quite obvious.
 There are a couple buildings dedicated to the ski slope on the east side of the hill at Kirkwood.
 The ridge rolls up and down slightly towards the summit and the northeast face of the peak.
 Once you pass the 2nd building you can either climb the crest of the ridge, or walk cross-country along the right side.
 If you are used to scrambling, I recommend just climbing the crest of the ridge.
 Once over the top of hill above the 2nd building, it is fairly simple and straightforward to reach the false summit, which involves some light scrambling.
 The actual summit (not visible at all during the entire hike until you reach the false summit) is just behind it, and requires difficult class 3 climbing with near total exposure due to steep drops on all sides.
 Climbing to the summit is recommended only for those without a fear of heights.
 Descend the way you came.
 It is about 10 miles round trip with a one-way elevation gain of about 2600'.
 (It is 10 3/4 miles round trip if combining with Thunder Mountain, which only adds about 200' total gain to the trip)

 Horse Canyon Trail